simkim/tcpdam/README.md

     killall -USR2 tcpdam

 will re-close the dam and start to park new connections,

+## Docker

+### Running

+To run the dam

+    docker run -p 9999:9999 --r-ti --name hooverdam  simkim/tcpdam tcpdam -r hoover.com:80

+To open the dam

+    docker exec hooverdam killall -USR1 tcpdam

+### Build your tcpdam image

+    make docker

 ## TODO